usatiuk/writer/README.md

 A simple web/markdown-based note taking app

-You can take a look at the hosted version on heroku: https://ustk-writer.herokuapp.com

 ![screenshot](docs/main.png)

 This is a notebook app written in typescript using koa for the backend and react+redux for the frontend.